 Rehearsals are on Thursday evenings from 7:00 to 9:15 p.m., at which we prepare the Gregorian propers for the coming Sunday, and polyphonic motets for the coming weeks.
 An ability to read music is helpful but not necessary; we ask only for that enthusiasm which is the indwelling of the Spirit!
 For more information, please speak with David Hughes after Mass, or contact the music office during the week.

-Subscribe to our mailing list to receive the quarterly music newsletter, as well as notices of special events.
+Subscribe to our mailing list to receive music newsletters and notices of special events.

 Ever think about joining?
 Find out more about our seven choirs.